jdillard/sphinx-sitemap/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For multilingual sitemaps, you have to generate a sitemap per language/locale and then manually add them to a `sitemapindex`_ file.
+For multilingual sitemaps, you have to generate a sitemap per language/locale and then manually add their locations to a `sitemapindex`_ file.

-The extension will look at the `language` config value for the current language being built, and `locale_dirs` for the directory of alternate languages.
+The extension will look at the `language`_ config value for the current language being built, and the `locale_dirs`_ value for the directory for alternate languages, so make sure those are set.

-**Note:** It is currently opinionated, in that it will also use the `version` config value in the generated URL.
+**Note:** The extension is currently opinionated, in that it will also use the `version`_ config value in the generated URL.
+Setting it to ``latest`` is appropriate for most use cases.

 The end result is something like the following for each language/version build::